Union Gospel Mission

 Please visit: https://www.amazon.com/hz/wishlist/dl/invite/46B5pPO

 We will always accept donations of canned goods with pop tops, cases of water/juice, and gift cards (Fred Meyers, Walmart, Big Lots).
-Please give any gift cards to Sasha and let her know if you would like a copy of the receipt.
+Please give any gift cards to Fr.
+John or Fr.
+Jeramy and let them know if you would like a copy of the receipt.

 We will accept socks, underwear (men and women’s), gloves, hats, scarves, and only large or extra-large sweaters or jackets.
 The only items we ask that you don’t donate, as of right now, are clothing items such as pants, shoes, belts, and shirts.